Follow us

 Technical Level : You should have prior mountaineering experience and aspire to achieve autonomy

 Guiding policy : 3 to 4 people.
 The Compagnie des Guides de Chamonix's guiding policy guarantees the most balanced groups as possible as well as high-quality personalised advice.
+Registration possible from age 18

-Accommodation : One Half-board in hut on Day 3 (Dinner, breakfast & night).
+Accommodation : One Half-board in hut on Day 3 (Dinner, breakfast & night)

 Documentation : Participants must have mountain sports insurance with repatriation cover.
 We strongly recommend that this also includes cancellation cover.
 You can take out insurance when you sign up.
 Participants must also take valid ID with them.